energy-manager/dingo-iothub/README.md

 # Running on Dingo
-Runing script on Dingo is done with command like this, you need quotes also
+Runing script on Dingo is done with command like this, you need quotes also you need to be in directory where your script is !

 `./energyManager "your connection string"`